Shiva-Chunbuk/Shiva-Chunbuk/README.md

 - 🌐 I’m interested in Machine Learning and Competitive Programming.
 - 🌟 I’m looking for a good internship opportunity.
-- 💬 Ask me about Web development and Technology in general.
+- 💬 Ask me about ML and Technology in general.
 - ✉ How to reach me: <a href="mailto:shiva21102@iiitnr.edu.in">shiva21102@iiitnr.edu.in 📧 </a>.
 - 👋 Pronouns: Shiva, Miller.